 If someone talks about or exhibits behaviors that make you suspect the person is suicidal, follow these steps:

-American Indian & Alaska Native Resources & Research
+AI/AN Resources & Research

 In addition to the suicide risk factors that face most young Americans, American Indian/Alaska Native youth have layers of risk that increase their susceptibility to suicidal thoughts.
 According to the Indian Health Service, they may feel cut off from other people, or isolated on reservations, perceive or suffer discrimination, or be burdened by historical trauma shared by earlier generations related to experiences of colonialism, wars, dislocation from land, and separation from family by Indian boarding schools.

 Culturally Relevant Approaches to Preventing Suicide Among American Indian and Alaska Native Youth – Children’s Safety Network (CSN)